ESMValGroup/ESMValTool_Tutorial/_episodes/07-conclusions.md

 ### What if I find a bug?

 If you find a bug, please report it back to the ESMValTool team.
-This will help us fix it so that you can continue working, but also it means that ESMValTool will be more stable for everyone else as well.
+This will help us fix it, so that you can continue working, but also it means that ESMValTool will be more stable for everyone else as well.

 To report a bug, please create a new issue using the